zzh8829/yolov3-tf2/README.md

 Great addition for existing Tensorflow experts.
 Not very easy to use without some intermediate understanding of Tensorflow graphs.

+### GradientTape

+Extremely useful for debugging purpose, you can set breakpoints anywhere.
+Downside is you have to re-implementing all the model.fit features

 ### @tf.function